matte-blac/Car-Rental-Backend/README.md

 2. Install the dependencies: `pip install -r requirements.txt`
 3. Set up the database: `flask db init`
 4. Run the server: `python app.py or flask run`

+## Collaborators
+We are incredibly grateful for their contributions and proud to have them as part of our team:

+1. Matthew Bomett
+2. Mikael Hassan
+3. Naomi Inyele
+4. Kevin Olongo
+5. Neville James
+6. Fabian Makini